Colleges & Universities in France

-Established in 1957, the École Supérieure de Chimie Organique et Minérale (Graduate School of Organic and Mineral Chemistry) is a non-profit private higher education institution located in the suburban setting of the large town of Compiègne (population range of 10,000-49,999 inhabitants), Hauts-de-France.
-Officially recognized by the Ministère de l’Enseignement supérieur et de la Recherche, France (Ministry of Higher Education and Research of France), École Supérieure de Chimie Organique et Minérale (ESCOM) is a very small sized (uniRank enrollment range: 500-999 students) coeducational French higher education institution formally affiliated with the Christian-Catholic religion. École Supérieure de Chimie Organique et Minérale (ESCOM) offers courses and programs leading to officially recognized higher education degrees such as master's degrees in several areas of study.
+Established in 1957, École Supérieure de Chimie Organique et Minérale (Graduate School of Organic and Mineral Chemistry) is a non-profit private higher education institution located in the suburban setting of the large town of Compiègne (population range of 10,000-49,999 inhabitants), Hauts-de-France.
+Officially recognized by the Ministère de l'Enseignement supérieur et de la Recherche, France (Ministry of Higher Education and Research of France), École Supérieure de Chimie Organique et Minérale (ESCOM) is a very small-sized (uniRank enrollment range: 500-999 students) coeducational French higher education institution officially affiliated with the Christian-Catholic religion. École Supérieure de Chimie Organique et Minérale (ESCOM) offers courses and programs leading to officially recognized higher education degrees such as master's degrees in several areas of study.
 See the uniRank degree levels and areas of study table below for further details.
 This 68-year-old French higher-education institution has a selective admission policy based on entrance examinations.
 The acceptance rate range is 0-9% making this French higher education organization an extremely selective institution.
 International applicants are eligible to apply for enrollment.
-ESCOM also provides several academic and non-academic facilities and services to students including a library, housing, sports facilities, financial aids and/or scholarships, study abroad and exchange programs, as well as administrative services.
+ESCOM also provides several academic and non-academic facilities and services to students including a library, housing, sports facilities, financial aid and/or scholarships, study abroad and exchange programs, as well as administrative services.

 Control